djmitche/proj/README.md

  * If `.proj/childproj.cfg` exists, it is read to determine the configuration of the child project.
  * If a subdirectory named `childproj` exists, proj treats that directory as the child project.

-When there are no more path components, proj implicitly looks for a child project named `DEFAULT`.
+When there are no more path components, proj implicitly looks for a child project named `DEFAULT`, starting it if present.
 This allows short paths for the most common projects; for example, `proj moz` might correspond to a Gecko development project, while `proj moz/mig` opens the Mozilla InvestiGator development environment.

 Each child configuration file begins with the child type as a section header, chosen from the child types below, followed by optional keys